Hyphenated American: Hyphenated American identities

 Some groups recommend dropping the hyphen because it implies to some people dual nationalism and the inability to be accepted as truly American.
 The Japanese American Citizens League is supportive of dropping the hyphen because the non-hyphenated form uses their ancestral origin as an adjective for "American".

 By contrast, other groups have embraced the hyphen, arguing that the American identity is compatible with alternative identities and that the mixture of identities within the United States strengthens the nation rather than weakens it.

 "European American", as opposed to White or Caucasian, has been coined in response to the increasing racial and ethnic diversity of the United States, as well as to this diversity moving more into the mainstream of the society in the latter half of the twentieth century.
 The term distinguishes whites of European ancestry from those of other ancestries.
 In 1977, it was proposed that the term "European American" replace "white" as a racial label in the U.S. census, although this was not done.
 The term "European American" is not in common use in the United States among the general public or in the mass media, and the terms "white" or "white American" are commonly used instead.

 Usage of the hyphen

 Modern style guides, such as AP Stylebook, recommend dropping the hyphen between the two names; some, including The Chicago Manual of Style (CMOS), recommend dropping the hyphen even for the adjective form.
 On the other hand, The New York Times Manual of Style and Usage allows compounds with name fragments (bound morphemes), such as Italian-American and Japanese-American, but not "Jewish American" or "French Canadian".

-American English

-The first term typically indicates a region or culture of origin paired with American.
-Examples: